mlzarathustra/ondes/doc/Envelope.md

     - **note-on**
     - **note-off**
     - **sustain**

-  - **exit** - If set, when this envelope finishes its cycle, it calls
+  - **exit** - If set, when this envelope finishes its cycle, it stops the voice from playing any longer.

-            synth.noteEnded(voice.midiChan, voice.midiNote)

-       to return the voice to the pool.

 Default is false.
 Note that in YAML, the words 'on' and 'yes' also indicate 'true', as 'off' and 'no' indicate false.

   - **out** - the output of the signal attenuated by the envelope
   - **out-level** - the output of the envelope level, in a range given by the next parameter: